NCBI-Codeathons/Automating-tools-to-search-and-analyze-large-genome-sequence-repositories/README.md

 # Nextstrain analyses with hCoV-19 sequences in the SRA.

-## The Omen workflow: combining augur, auspice, and SRA
 ## What is this workflow?
 Labs around the world are sequencing coronavirus (hCoV-19) to monitor how it spreads and evolves.
 However, most sequences are not immediately publicly availible.
 Here we provide a workflow to identfy publicly available hCoV-19 sequences that have been uploaded to the NCBI SRA database.
 We map SRA reads to the hCoV-19 Whuan reference genome, identify variable sites, create a consensus fasta sequence, and analyse these sequences with [Nextstrain](https://github.com/nextstrain/ncov).